 If your period is late by 1 week or longer after the expected date, you may be pregnant.
 Get a pregnancy test and contact your doctor if you are pregnant.
 Levonorgestrel will not terminate a pregnancy if the fertilized egg has attached to the uterus.

 Since this medicine is used as a single dose, it does not have a daily dosing schedule.

 Because this medicine is supplied as a single tablet in an exact strength, an overdose is unlikely to occur when this medicine is used as directed.
 Do not take more than one tablet at the same time.

 Plan B One-Step side effects

-Common Plan B side effects may include:
+Common Plan B One-Step side effects may include:

-mild stomach pain;
+- stomach pain;

-breast pain or tenderness;
+- breast pain or tenderness;

-feeling tired; or
+- feeling tired; or